 Renting an RV and planning a successful vacation can be tricky, however.
 What's the best way to get started?
 Is that thing hard to drive, and how do you know if an RV vacation is right for your family?
-For help, we turned to Jaimie Hall Bruzenak, an RV lifestyle expert who has lived in an RV since 1992.
-Bruzenak, who is the author of "Support Your RV Lifestyle!
-An Insider's Guide to Working on the Road" and runs the site RV Lifestyle Experts, shares practical first-time tips for families.
+We turned to RV experts for practical first-time tips for families.

 Q: What's the first step to renting an RV?

 A: "You can narrow down the pool of options by asking yourself some basic questions," says Rob Tischler, owner of Allstar Coaches.
 "How much of your vacation budget do you want to dedicate to an RV and the RV resort or campground?
 Do you want to tow your personal vehicle behind the RV?
 What amenities or on-board entertainment systems are important?
 These answers can help you eliminate RVs that don't have what you need and select which services are best suited for your getaway."

 Q: How much do RV rentals generally cost?

 A: "Pricing for RV rentals varies based on type and size of the specific RV you choose," says Tischler.
 "Smaller RVs (entry-level Class C units) generally run between $1,300 to $2,000 per week.
 Larger RVs (Class A diesel coaches) generally cost $3,000 and up per week."

 You can reduce fuel costs by not covering as many miles and by staying in one or two places where the kids will have plenty to do.
 If you can travel during the school year, you'll find that some RV rental companies offer discounts on the price or the mileage.